AdaBeat/purescript-gojs/README.md

 This will probably be implemented in the future, as lenses also solve another problem, which is that different classes often have properties that are named the same, but with the current approach, there's no way to make the inputs polymorphic and type-safe; with lenses, they can be expressed on `newtype`d records that have a field named the right thing.

 ### TODO:
-[ ] - Handle TypeScript unions as Variants in order to avoid hand-rolling sum types - this is done in some methods already, see Animation.Methods
-[ ] - Implement GoJS's `IncrementalData`
+ - [ ] Implement GoJS's `IncrementalData`
-[ ] - Support optional arguments to methods - currently most optional methods are simply required by the bindings [ ] - Add documentation
+ - [ ] Support optional arguments to methods - currently most optional methods are simply required by the bindings
+ - [ ] Add documentation
-[ ] - Add rest of missing Prototype methods
+ - [ ] Add rest of missing Prototype methods
-[ ] - Add missing Diagram methods
-[ ] - Address peppered TODOs
+ - [ ] Address peppered TODOs